 In the truck bed.
 Glacier Bay Hampton 30 inch vanity, paid $0.01.

-The receipt shows it cleanly.
+It is all on the receipt.
 SKU 094803082202, Hampton 30" WHT VNTY CAB, $0.01.
 Subtotal $0.01.
 Sales tax $0.00.
 Total $0.01.
 Charged to a Visa.

 Receipt close-up.
 One vanity, $0.01 total.

 The Glacier Bay Hampton 30 inch vanity retails at Home Depot for around $450 depending on the configuration.
-It is a full vanity cabinet with doors and an interior shelf, ready to drop a sink top onto.
+It’s a full vanity cabinet with doors and an interior shelf, ready to drop a sink top onto.
 Plumbers, contractors, and DIY home flippers buy these by the dozen on penny pricing because the margin on resale or installation jobs is unreal.

 The aisle where Hampton vanities live at Home Depot.